Alienation of Affection in North Carolina

 (2) the spousal love was alienated and destroyed; and

 (3) the defendant’s malicious conduct has caused or has contributed to the loss of affection.

-North Carolina “alienation of affection” and “criminal conversation” laws provide a three-year statute of limitations which allows the innocent spouse to file the alienation lawsuit within 3 years that the alleged offense occurred without the need to prove that the offending spouse was engaged with extra-marital sexual act.
+North Carolina “alienation of affection” and “criminal conversation” laws provide a three-year statute of limitations which allows the innocent spouse to file the alienation lawsuit within 3 years of finding out about the affair.

 Alienation of Affection Lawsuits in NC

 If an alienation of affection lawsuit is filed against you, you need to defend yourself and seek the legal services of an experienced North Carolina family law attorney because it’s possible for the plaintiff to recover a significant award as demonstrated in the following three cases: